-2013 has seen the Orchestra give 3 concerts, our Gala 50 years celebration in the Usher Hall on April 15th and our summer concerts in Paisley Abbey on August 10th and in Greyfriars Kirk on August 11th.
+2013 saw the Orchestra give 3 concerts, our Gala 50 years celebration in the Usher Hall on April 15th and our summer concerts in Paisley Abbey on August 10th and in Greyfriars Kirk on August 11th.
 As a result of our Paisley Abbey performance St Vincent's Hospice and Accord Hospice each received £2000.

 The Players have been conducted at these concerts by Donald Runnicles, Garry Walker, En Shao and Sian Edwards, as well as accompanying soloists, Dame Evelyn Glennie, percussion, Julian Lloyd Webber, cello, Jack Liebeck, violin and Jane Irwin, soprano.
 We will complete our year of celebration with Garry Walker and Jack Liebeck in April 2014.

 EYO is one of the world's oldest youth orchestras, was described at Easter by Donald Runnicles as a national treasure and by Ken Walton in the Scotsman, some years ago, as among the finest youth orchestras in Europe.

-As we approach our 51st year, if you would like to become a supporter or a sponsor of the EYO, please get in touch at firstname.lastname@example.org.
+As we enter our 51st year, if you would like to become a supporter or a sponsor of the EYO, please get in touch at firstname.lastname@example.org.

 Donald Runnicles, Principal Guest Conductor at our April 15th 2013 Gala Concert